buditanrim/buditanrim.github.io/_posts/2020-05-26-bring-calm-to-your-team-minds-while-remote.md

 ---
 layout: post
-title: "Leaders, bring calm to your remote team"
+title: "Bring calm to your remote team"
 punchline: true
 description: "Are we really busy?
 Or our mind is too disorganized?"
 subtitle: "Are we really busy?
 Or our mind is too disorganized?"